M4n0zz/Gen1PokeScripts/ItemGiver+/README.md

 - Auto Installer: It automatically finds unused memory and installs the script inside TimOS region.
 - Static Installer: It installs the script in a predefined memory address.
-- Standalone: The script can run temporarily and it is lost after the game restarts or a battle is initiated.
+- Standalone: The script can run temporarily and it is lost after the game restarts or a trainer battle is initiated.